ledgetech/ledge/README.md

 ledge:cache_obj:HEAD:http:example.com:/about:p=2&q=foo
 ```

-If you're doing SSL terminate at Nginx and your origin pages look the same for HTTPS and HTTP traffic, you could simply provide a cache key spec omitting `ngx.car.scheme`, to avoid splitting the cache.
+If you're doing SSL termination at Nginx and your origin pages look the same for HTTPS and HTTP traffic, you could simply provide a cache key spec omitting `ngx.car.scheme`, to avoid splitting the cache.

 Another case might be to use a hash algorithm for the args, if you're worried about cache keys getting too long (not a problem for Redis, but potentially for network and storage).